About Schubert Club

-The Schubert Club Museum holds a world-class collection comprised of over 100 historic keyboards, hundreds of instruments from around the world and original letters and manuscripts of over 100 famous composers.
-Admission is free and open to the public serving thousands of visitors and student groups annually.
+The Schubert Club Museum located in historic Landmark Center holds a world-class collection comprised of historic keyboards, instruments from around the world and original letters and manuscripts of famous composers.

 The Museum and administrative offices are located in the historic Landmark Center in downtown Saint Paul.
 The building is located on the north end of Saint Paul’s Rice Park that also includes the Saint Paul Hotel, Saint Paul Public Library, and Ordway Center for the Performing Arts.

 The Schubert Club is also a member of the Arts Partnership along with The Saint Paul Chamber Orchestra, The Minnesota Opera and Ordway Center.

 The Schubert Club’s activities are generously supported in part by the generosity of our individual donors, foundations and corporations, and grants from the Minnesota State Arts Board, the Saint Paul Cultural STAR Program, and Target®.In this video produced by MNuet.com’s Matt Peiken, artistic and executive director Barry Kempton tours us through The Schubert Club’s past, present and future.